microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 1. **Open** Power BI Services in a new tab using following link https://app.powerbi.com/

-2. **Sign in** to Power BI account using **Power BI Pro account**.
+2. **Sign in** to Power BI account using 'Power BI Pro account'.

-> **Note**: Please use the same credentials for Power BI that you used for Azure ARM + PowerShell deployment.
+> **Note**: Please use the same credentials for Power BI that you used for 'Azure ARM + PowerShell' deployment.

 ![Sign in to Power BI Services.](media/PowerBI-Services-SignIn.png)

 3. Please select Workspace with name 'Engagement Accelerators – Manufacturing'.

-4. Assuming Task 4 got completed successfully, you will be able to see a set of reports in the reports tab of Power BI, real-time datasets in dataset tab.
+4. Assuming [Task 4](#task-4-run-the-cloud-shell) got completed successfully, you will be able to see a set of reports in the reports tab of Power BI, real-time datasets in dataset tab.
 We can create a Power BI Dashboard by pinning visuals from the reports.
 The image on the right shows the Reports tab in Power BI.
 We can then create a Power BI dashboard by pinning visuals from these reports.

 > **Note:** A dashboard is a collection of tiles/visualisation which are pinned from different reports to a single page where key KPI of business are defined.